ebi-uniprot/coding-guidelines/FrontEnd_agile.md

-# Agile for front-end team
+# Agile process

-## Sprint review responsibilities
+## Sprint review
-Every sprint, a different team member is responsible for the sprint review.
+Every sprint, a different team member is responsible for the sprint review demo.

 ### Before and during the demo
 - collect and compile the list of completed tasks, towards the sprint goal, in a google doc. (this should be done or delegated by the PO a few days before the end of sprint)